fusion809/fusion809.github.io-old2/pages/about-me.md

 </div>
 my favourite were, in order:

+## Ubuntu
+Ubuntu was my first distro so I feel very comfortable with it, despite this package development under it is difficult and tedious.
+Ubuntu affords one comparatively few customization options, although it is sufficient for me to use it as my primarily operating system.

 ## Arch Linux / Manjaro Linux
 Manjaro Linux is a beginner-friendly derivative of Arch Linux, a Linux distribution based on the "Keep It Simple, Stupid" (KISS) principle, that is geared towards more experienced Linux users.
 The way it interprets the KISS principle, is that a fresh Arch install should be the barebones and that automation (e.g., there is no automated installer for Arch, by default) should be kept to a minimum.
 For this reason, Arch Linux was previously out of my reach, until I found some scripts for automating its installation process.
 Unfortunately, installing Arch on my removable drive did not go well at first (I forgot to install and configure a boot loader for it, I think), so I then opted to use Manjaro Linux in its place on this drive.

 Later I managed to install Arch Linux on this removable drive and successfully boot it and then I successfully installed it on my internal hard drive (namely on my `/dev/sda3` partition, with `/dev/sda1` being my Sabayon partition and `/dev/sda2` being my swap partition).
 Graphics issues caused me to delete this internal drive installation and install OT in its place.
 Later I deleted this installation and installed Arch in its place.
 Manjaro Linux uses its own repositories, which are updated approximately once a week, this is apparently to ensure the system's stability.

+Arch Linux is my second-preference operating system (OS) and I presently, as of 8 November 2016, dual-boot it along with Ubuntu 16.04.
+It is not my primary OS as I find it buggy and prone to freeze up on me, without warning.

 ## Sabayon Linux
 It is the distribution that I have decided to keep on my `/dev/sda1` partition permanently, because it is a good fallback distribution in case the distro on my `/dev/sda3` partition fails to boot or otherwise has serious issues.
 It is a Gentoo derivative that has a beginner-friendly binary package manager, Entropy, alongside the complicated yet powerful package manager (oriented towards experienced Linux users) of Gentoo, Portage.
 Its software is usually fairly up-to-date (e.g., its website claims that its software is "bleeding-edge"), although sometimes you will see a lag, sometimes due to upstream issues (see most packages in its repositories come from the Portage Tree of Gentoo. e.g., GNOME 3.18 was released 23 September 2015, yet it was not until 15 November 2015 that the GNOME Shell 3.18 was finally added to the Portage Tree) and sometimes because only two people directly maintain the Entropy Store and as there are over 13,100 software packages in the Entropy Store it is sometimes impossible for them, from a practical standpoint, to keep all of them up-to-date.